 The Power of First-Person Visualization

-3. Visualize in the first person
+3. Visualize in First Person

 Practical Steps for Effective Visualization